 - Short phrase description.
 Optional.
 For example, Hadamard transform or bit flip.
 Alternate phrases as well.
 For example, Hadamard-Walsh transform.

 - Detailed description.

 - Detail citation.
 Such as a journal article, book, or web page.

 - List of parameters.
-Mnemonic names, one-line description, detailed description, any limitations on values of parameters, any quantization of values of parameters (e.g., minimum resolution for angle of rotation.)
+Mnemonic names, one-line description, detailed description, any limitations on values of parameters, any quantization of values of parameters (e.g., minimum resolution or precision for angle of rotation.)

 - Clearly state the units for all parameters, such as radians for angles.

 - Detail parameterized unitary matrix.
 Some entries of matrix may be fixed, but some may be a function of parameters of the gate.